polyipseity/information/special/academia/HKUST/ECON 2103/questions.md

 > 3. B is good at producing both X and Y
 > 4. all of the above
 >
-> - solution: {{4}}
+> - solution: {@{4}@}
-> - explanation: {{If the production–possibility frontiers (PPFs) for X and Y are both linear, then full specialization in one of the goods will always lead to the lowest marginal (or equal) opportunity cost for both A and B. Their total output will be the _largest_. <p> Note that if the PPFs are nonlinear, then full specialization may not always produce the _largest_ total output, and may or may not lead to a _larger_ total output.}}
+> - explanation: {@{If the production–possibility frontiers (PPFs) for X and Y are both linear, then full specialization in one of the goods will always lead to the lowest marginal (or equal) opportunity cost for both A and B. Their total output will be the _largest_. <p> Note that if the PPFs are nonlinear, then full specialization may not always produce the _largest_ total output, and may or may not lead to a _larger_ total output.}@}

 <!-- markdownlint MD028 -->